danylosykylinda/TP-KB-221-Danylo-Sykylinda/README.md

-# 2023-20-11

-Rewritten solution for lab_01 and the report is updated.

 # 2023-09-11

 Added new folder lab_01.
 In the lab_01 folder, one file for laboratory task is added (lab_01.py).

 # 2023-02-11